x-limitless-x/blakedrumm.com/_posts/2026-08-07-vscode-ai-council.markdown

 ### 1. Check for a newer version

-On startup the script compares its own `$ScriptVersion` against the published one and prints a link when a newer release exists.
-It first reads the `tag_name` of the latest GitHub release, and falls back to reading the version constant out of the published script when a repository has no release yet.
+On startup the script prints an ASCII banner so it is obvious which script is running, then compares its own `$ScriptVersion` against the published one and prints a link when a newer release exists.
+It reads the `tag_name` from GitHub release metadata in a single bounded network attempt.
+An earlier fallback that read the version constant out of the published script body was removed, so the check never downloads the installer body at all.

 The check reads a version string and nothing else.
-It never downloads or executes remote code, so upgrading stays a deliberate act you perform after reading the diff.
+It never downloads or executes remote code or release assets, so upgrading stays a deliberate act you perform after reading the diff.
 A failed or blocked check is logged and does not stop the installation, and `-SkipUpdateCheck` turns it off entirely.

 ### 2. Discover agent-capable models